FinCEN Form 114: Everything You Need to Know to File the FBAR Form

 Is There a Record Retention Timeframe?

-Those who are required to file an FBAR form must keep the records of their bank information to prove their form entries to FinCEN in the event of an audit.
+Individuals who are obligated to file an FBAR must maintain records of their bank information in order to demonstrate the accuracy of their form submissions to FinCEN during an audit.
 You must keep the following information for 6 years:

 Are There Any Penalties?